Khushi6517/Fe-Code1/README.md

 With the real-time checkbox system, creating a strong password becomes an interactive experience.
 Each checkbox represents a crucial aspect of password security, such as uppercase letters, lowercase letters, numbers, and special characters.
 As you type, the corresponding checkboxes toggle on or off, indicating whether you've met each requirement.
 The power bar changes color with increasing security in the password along with the checkbox.
- 1.very weak:red
+ 1.very weak=red
- 2.weak:orange
+ 2.weak=orange
- 3.moderate:yellow
+ 3.moderate=yellow
- 4.strong:light green
+ 4.stron=:light green
- 5.very strong:dark green
+ 5.very strong=dark green

 #pop up box: